 Water -- Portersville Bay is an estuarine environment.
 The most recent data collected on water quality in Portersville Bay was in 2012.
 At that time, the the water quality status was considered good for recreation, fishing, industrial and agricultural uses, and fish and wildlife propagation.
 However, the water quality was considered impaired for shell fishing due to the presence of Enterococcus bacteria.
 Water depth at the project site is approximately two feet.
-See seagrass section below for an SAV description.

-Land use -- The action area is located in open water near emergent herbaceous wetlands.
+Land use -- The action area is located in open water near emergent herbaceous wetlands, woody wetlands, developed open space, developed low intensity residential areas, and barren land.